What is Energy Deregulation?

 Energy deregulation works through reverse auction, where each company offers to sell its energy at the lowest possible rate.
 Independent agencies purchase the energy needed to suit the demand they predict, and then set the best rate for their customers.

 Energy is thus delivered through the existing utility infrastructure.
-The utility companies that own the infrastructure are responsible for transmitting energy, but not for setting the rate energy users pay.
-This process allows energy users to receive the same service, but at a rate that fits their needs.
+Utility companies own the infrastructure and are responsible for transmitting energy, but not for setting the rate energy users pay.
+Retail energy providers compete against one another to provide the best combination of rates and services.

 Energy in the early United States